meyerpedro/Understanding-Music-Data/README.md

 I have been a musician for about 17 years.
 As a songwriter, it is interesting to me to understand what makes songs successful, unique and popular.
 There are many parameters that makes a song sound the way it sounds and they are now widely available for researches to look into.

+As Tom Waits said:

+> “…You don’t really go to songwriting school…”

+Songwriting is an elusive art.
+Combining lyrics, rythm and melody is a difficult task but one that gives a lot of tools to help tell a story.

-I would like to understand the relationship between these parameters, called acoustic metadata, with our emotions, and how successful songs manipulated those parameters.
+I would like to understand the relationship between the parameters that constitute music, called acoustic metadata, with our emotions and the songwriting process, and how their use changed over the years.
 This project aims to establish a relationship between the acoustic metadata to the way people feel, and how that relates to popular tunes through the decades, form the 60's to the 2000's.

 ## Data

-Harvard has made available the data for a study conducted by Tuomas Eerola in 2016 that aimed to correlate the metadata with emotions.
-This study can be found [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IFOBRN).
-This data set had to be concatenated using pandas, since the emotion reading and the cues values came in different files.
+Frontiers in Psychology published a study from the Department of Music, University of Jyväskylä, Finland and the Department of Speech, Music, and Hearing, KTH - Royal Institute of Technology, Stockholm, Sweden, conducted by Tuomas Eerola in 2016, aimed to correlate the acoustic metadata with emotion expression.
+This study can be found [here](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00487/full).
+This dataset had to be concatenated using pandas, since the emotion reading and the cues values came in different files.

+This study took 46 participants with musical background and exposed them to 200 audio stimuli.
+Listeners rated the 200 musical examples according to four perceived emotional characters (happy, sad, peaceful, and scary.
+Each audio example had 6 cues, such as tempo and time signature.

  Nro |   Scary |   Happy |    Sad |   Peaceful |   Register |   Mode |   Tempo |   Soundlevel |   Articulation |   Timbre |   Melody
  ---:|------:|--------:|--------:|-------:|-----------:|-----------:|-------:|--------:|-------------:|---------------:|---------: